Sync with Git

 When working with Git, it’s good practice to make changes in separate branches.
 This has two benefits:

-- Reduces the chances of merge conflicts when team members are making frequent changes
+- Reduces the chances of merge conflicts when collaborators are making frequent changes

-- Supports a pull-request workflow where team members can leave feedback before merging
+- Supports a pull-request workflow where collaborators can leave feedback before merging

 Local branches can be created from the branch management dialog.
 This dialog presents both local branches and remote branches.